jpalioto/NSV/README.md

 Work done for the ML model during the Microsoft Hackfest 2018.

+## nlp_model Folder
+This folder contains mainly NLP models developed using LSTM and LDA, with LSTM as the currently best model.

 ### File Descriptions
 - **behavior.csv**: table with the behavior types the team manually extracted from the literature.